gensyn/de_gensyn_HomeAssistantPlugin/README.md

+# This version of the plugin is deprecated.
+Please use the new [HomeAssistantPlugin](https://github.com/gensyn/HomeAssistantPlugin).

 # HomeAssistantPlugin for [StreamController](https://github.com/StreamController/StreamController)
-Control your Home Assistant instance from your StreamDeck
+Control your Home Assistant instance from your StreamDeck.

 __This is no official plugin - I have no affiliation with Home Assistant, StreamDeck or StreamController.__